-Parkinson’s disease is a degenerative disorder of the central nervous system which often affects the sufferer’s movement and speech, as well as other functions.
+Parkinson’s disease is a degenerative disorder of the central nervous system affecting movement and speech, as well as other functions.

 - Slow or impaired movement